DevExpress-Examples/asp-net-web-forms-grid-save-and-restore-layout/Readme.md

   }
   ```

 4. Handle the custom grid callback in a separate Action method.
-Retrieve the client layout to be applied, and save this value in `ViewData`.
+Retrieve the  layout the end-user wants to appy and save this value in `ViewData`.

   ```csharp
   public ActionResult GridViewPartialCustom(string layoutToApply) {